EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

 * The access token associated with the OSCORE Security Context becomes invalid, for example due to expiration or revocation.

-* The current OSCORE Security Context shared with C has been successfully replaced  with a newer one, following an unprotected POST request to the authz-info endpoint at RS that re-posted a still valid access token together with a nonce N1, in order to trigger the use of the EDHOC-KeyUpdate function (see {{edhoc-key-update}}).
+* The current OSCORE Security Context shared with C has been successfully replaced  with a newer one, following an unprotected POST request to the /authz-info endpoint at RS that re-posted a still valid access token together with a nonce N1, in order to trigger the use of the EDHOC-KeyUpdate function (see {{edhoc-key-update}}).

 * The authentication credential of C (of RS) becomes invalid (e.g., due to expiration or revocation), and it was used as CRED\_I (CRED\_R) in the EDHOC execution whose PRK\_out was used to establish the OSCORE Security Context.